-Research Keywords: climate change, communities and livelihoods, economics, energy policy, modelling, social impact, social science, sustainability
+Research Keywords: Climate change, Communities and livelihoods, Economics, Energy policy, Modelling, Social impact, Social science, Sustainability

 Natalie is a Ph.D. student researching urban energy justice and environmental racism at the University of British Columbia.
 She earned an M.Sc in Environmental Justice and Environmental Policy from the University of Michigan, an M.B.A in Operations & Supply Chain Management and Sustainability at the University of Illinois Liautaud Graduate School of Business, and a BBA in Economics from the University of Miami.
 Natalie’s interests lie at the intersection of policy and justice – she is focused on working towards solutions to energy injustice, particularly in urban communities in North America.

 René is a Forest Engineer (1992-1997 Universidad de Chile) and also holds a Master of Science from the Universidad Austral de Chile (2004-2005), and a Doctorate at the University of British Columbia (2010-2017).
 He co-created the National Firewood Certification System in Chile, between 2003 and 2010, in order to regulate the firewood market to reduce forest degradation and air pollution.
 René was the Executive Director of the Association of Foresters for the Conservation of Native Forests and has worked as a consultant for the Food and Agriculture Organization of the United Nations, the United Nations Environment Programme, Inter-American Development Bank, as well as other institutions in Chile and abroad.
 He works as a researcher in the Instituto Forestal de Chile (INFOR) and is also performing a post-doctorate at the Faculty of Forestry of UBC.

-I am a Post-Doctoral Fellow working on various projects under the umbrella of Energy and Climate policy whose inter-disciplinary research has included energy access & transitions in the Global South, air-quality (GHG emissions accounting) modeling, evaluating climate impacts of national policies, natural resource economics, environmental [carbon] finance, forest sustainability, and most recently, methane emissions from oil and gas production.
-Through this work, Devyani has coordinated multiple research projects spanning various sectors (industry, academia, government, Indigenous communities, and non-profits) and countries (India, Canada, US), where she has led research design, research execution, and communication (via peer-reviewed papers, reports, presentations, social media).Outside of academia, Devyani consults on carbon markets and policy for New Forests Inc. and has worked with the First Nations on non-timber forest products.
-In the past (until 2010), she also worked as a Senior Financial Analyst for various Fortune 200 companies after obtaining an MBA in Finance.
-However, inspired by the magnitude and importance of global climate change, Devyani changed career paths and obtained an M.Sc. in Environmental Science, and a Ph.D. in Energy & Climate Policy.
-Now she actively promotes engagement with policymakers and the public for evidence-based decision-making and looks forward to collaborating on exciting research enabling a just transition to a low-carbon future.
+I am a Post-Doctoral Fellow working on various projects under the umbrella of Energy and Climate policy.
+My inter-disciplinary research has included energy access & transitions in the Global South, air-quality (GHG emissions accounting) modeling, evaluating climate impacts of national policies, natural resource economics, environmental [carbon] finance, forest sustainability, and most recently, methane emissions from oil and gas production.
+As a result, I have coordinated multiple research projects across sectors (industry, academia, government, Indigenous communities, and non-profits) and countries (India, Canada, US), where I led research design, research execution, and communication (via peer-reviewed papers, reports, presentations, social media etc.).Outside of academia, I consult on carbon markets and policy for New Forests Inc., and have worked with the First Nations on non-timber forest products.
+In the past (until 2010), I also worked as a Senior Financial Analyst for various Fortune 200 companies after obtaining an MBA in Finance.
+However, inspired by the magnitude and importance of global climate change, I changed career paths and obtained an M.Sc. in Environmental Science, and a Ph.D. in Energy & Climate Policy.
+I actively promote engagement with policy makers and the public for evidence-based decision-making.
+I look forward to collaborating on exciting research enabling a just transition to a low carbon future.

 Twitter, LinkedIn, ORCID